lexie23c/Hivebets/docs/getting-started/what-is-hivebets.md

 2. **Users Bet** - Place bets on YES (will reach target) or NO (won't reach target)
 3. **Odds Update** - Live parimutuel odds based on pool sizes
 4. **Deadline Passes** - Betting closes at the specified time
-5. **Oracle Resolves** - Tellor Oracle checks if target was reached
+5. **Oracle Resolves** - Hivebets Oracle checks if target was reached
 6. **Winners Claim** - Winners get their stake + share of losing pool (minus 2% fee)

 ## Who Is It For?